sas-bergson/Mobile-ERP-Store/Staff_management/database/README.md

 # Database module for ERP-Store

 ### Wed Nov 16, 14:10 initialized the structure of the database module
- - created all static repositories(assets, build, docs, include, lib, obj, src, tests ...)
+ - All static repositories(assets, build, docs, include, lib, obj, src, tests ...) created
  - initialized configuration for doxygen

  ### Wed Nov 16 16:00 initialized the API interface of the module